Rancho Cacachilas is interested in understanding the unique biological and geological diversity of the Sierra Cacachilas region.

 As a team of environmentalists, biologists, geologists, gardeners, and ranchers, we are keenly aware that nature and our natural resources are profoundly valuable.
 To ensure that we can manage our lands to meet our conservation objectives, we set out to catalog our biodiversity.
 We started this endeavor through a project with several international experts and academic partners.

-Over the past seven years, we have also been studying the geological diversity of our lands.
+At the same time, we have also been studying the geological diversity of our lands.
 Geological structures, mineral values and water resources are all a part of quantifying the assets and nature of the earth's surface.
 This informs us in our long-term planning for holistic management practices.

 We are obliged by Mexican Federal Law to advance exploration